 For Immediate Release

-The awards have been funded through a grant from Carnegie Corporation of New York in recognition of Andrew Carnegie’s deep belief in the power of books and learning to change the world.
-The awards are cosponsored and administered by Booklist and RUSA.
+The awards are funded in part through a grant from Carnegie Corporation of New York, and are cosponsored and administered by Booklist and RUSA.
 Booklist also sponsors the Michael L. Printz Award, Odyssey Award and Alex Awards.
 RUSA’s CODES administers the Notable Books List, The Reading List, The Listen List and the Sophie Brody Medal.

 Find out more about the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.